micmic210/mildew-detection-app/README.md

 ## Business Requirements

-The client has outlined the following three business requirements:
+The client has outlined the following business requirements:
 1. Visual Differentiation:
-	- Conduct a study to visually distinguish healthy cherry leaves from mildew-infected leaves.
+	- Conduct a study to analyze and visually distinguish healthy cherry leaves from those infected with powdery mildew.
-2. Mildew Detection & Classification:
+2. Mildew Detection & Prediction:
-	- Develop a Machine Learning model that predicts whether a given cherry leaf is healthy or infected based on an uploaded image.
+	- Develop a Machine Learning model that can classify a cherry leaf as healthy or infected, helping predict the presence of powdery mildew in cherry trees.
-3. Scalability & Future Applications:
-	- Analyze the potential to extend the system for detecting other plant diseases and integrate it with IoT and drone-based systems.

 ---